Cyclenerd/cloud-tools-container/README.md

 ## Run

-Runs a command in a the container, pulling the image if needed and starting the container.
+Runs a command in the container, pulling the image if needed and starting the container.

 ### Docker 🐳